BBC One to get £30m from Three closure

 He admitted this was the first time the BBC had ever proposed closing a TV channel - and warned he could not "rule out it being the last change to our programmes or services".

-Danny Cohen, the BBC's director of television, said in an ideal world, "we would not be making this move for a few more years".
+Former BBC Three controller Mr Cohen said in an ideal world "we would not be making this move for a few more years".

 "That would be a safer, less risky strategy.
 But we don't have the choice to wait and do that due to the investments we need to make."